pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

 To prepare the Prisma configuration before you install any scanners:

-1. Obtain your Prisma Compute Console url and Access Keys/Token by following the documentation [here](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/authentication/access_keys)
+1. Obtain your Prisma Compute Console url and Access Keys and Token.
+See [Access keys](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/authentication/access_keys) in the Prisma documentation.
-   * Note - generated tokens expire after an hour
+   >**Note** Generated tokens expire after an hour.
 2. Create a Prisma secret YAML file and insert the base64 encoded Prisma API token into the `prisma_token`:

     ```yaml